 Careful inquiries were made of social services, the Child Abuse Agency, the health visitor, the child's general practitioner, and her school.
 All reports were favorable.
 The girl came from a good family, there were no concerns, and there was nothing in her background to suggest that this was a case of non-accidental injury.

 As a result, social services decided not to hold a case conference and the child was discharged.
 The pediatrician notified all the above agencies about the bruising, and it was suggested that any further episodes of bruising should be reported immediately to social services.
 The child was never seen again with injuries.

 When the pediatrician saw the 21 year old woman, he had no idea why she wanted to look at her records.
 He was concerned that the family might have been disrupted because of the earlier inquiries into possible child abuse or that we had failed to detect abuse and she had been injured further.

 After the pediatrician had gone through her hospital notes, the woman explained that the bruises had been inflicted deliberately, and that she had wanted to see from her medical notes if we had known about the sexual abuse that she had experienced.
 She had been sexually abused by a male baby-sitter over a period of weeks, and had been beaten up by this man whenever she had shown an unwillingness to cooperate.
-He had threatened to harm her if she ever reported him; she did not report him.
+He had threatened to harm her if she ever reported him; She did not report him.

 The woman said that this man still lived in the same neighborhood and now had a young daughter of his own.
-The pediatrician and women discussed at length what action she might take.
-She was unwilling to report the matter to the police or social services, and she repeatedly said that I should not under any circumstances share this information with anyone else.
+The pediatrician and woman discussed at length what action she might take.
+She was unwilling to report the matter to the police or social services, and she repeatedly said that he should not under any circumstances share this information with anyone else.
 She told the pediatrician that she had had bulimia for some years.
 This she attributed to her childhood experiences, and she feared that bringing the subject out into the open now would make her distressed and depressed.

 Strengthening Sexual Assault Victim's Right to Privacy